Your GP may send you to see a doctor who specialises in diagnosing and treating people with cancer.

 A multidisciplinary team (MDT) is a group of doctors, nurses and allied health professionals who treat cancer patients.
 Team members meet regularly to discuss their patients and plan their treatment.

-You, or your GP, can also use the Canrefer website to look up specialists who treat your type of cancer.
-All specialists listed on the website are active members of a multidisciplinary team.
+You, or your GP, can use the Canrefer website to look up specialists who treat your type of cancer.
+All specialists listed on the website are active MDT members.

 What to ask or talk about